alexjohnj/geographyas/_posts/population/2012-01-14-migration.md

 - Limiting the number of migrant workers at the source.
 - Insisting on boundary arrangements.
-- Preventing illegal crossings e.g Sea patrols between Florida and Cuba.
+- Preventing illegal crossings e.g. Sea patrols between Florida and Cuba.
 - Returning ineligible asylum seekers.
 - Use of holding bases for visa checks.